 What are carbs?

-Carbohydrates are a major source of energy.
+Carbohydrates are a source of energy.
 When eaten, the body converts most carbohydrates into glucose (sugar), which is used to fuel cells such as those of the brain and muscles.

-- Sugar is found naturally in some foods, including fruit, fruit juices, milk (lactose) and vegetables.
-Other forms of sugar (for example table sugar) are also added to processed foods and drinks such as sweets, chocolates, biscuits and soft drinks during manufacture, or added when cooking or baking at home.
-Remember: sugar is a carb but not all carbs are sugars.
+- Sugar is found naturally in some foods, including fruit, honey, fruit juices, milk (lactose) and vegetables.
+Other forms of sugar (for example table sugar) can be added to food and drink such as sweets, chocolates, biscuits and soft drinks during manufacture, or added when cooking or baking at home.
+Remember: sugar is a carbohydrate but not all carbs are sugars.
 Find out more about sugar.

 Why do we need carbs?

 Vegetables, pulses, wholegrain varieties of starchy foods, and potatoes eaten with their skins on are good sources of fibre.
 Fibre is an important part of a healthy balanced diet.
 It can promote good bowel health, reduce the risk of constipation, and some forms of fibre have been shown to reduce cholesterol levels.
 Many people don't get enough fibre.
-On average, most people in the UK get about 14g of fibre a day.
-We are advised to eat an average of 18g a day.
+On average, most people in the UK get about 18g of fibre a day.
+We are advised to eat an average of 30g a day.

 Don’t protein and fat provide energy?

-• carbohydrate provides: 4kcal per gram
+- carbohydrate provides: about 4kcal (17kJ) per gram

-- protein provides: 4kcal per gram
+- protein provides: 4kcal (17kJ) per gram

-- fat provides: 9kcal per gram
+- fat provides: 9kcal (37kJ) per gram

-If you consume more calories than you burn from whatever source, such as carbs, protein or fat, you will gain weight.
+If you consume more calories than you burn from whatever source, carbs, protein or fat, you will gain weight.
 So cutting out carbs or fat does not necessarily mean cutting out calories if you are replacing them with other foods containing the same amount of calories.